 I struggle with the disconnect.
 It shouldn’t be this way.
 Something need to change.
 More requirements is not the answer.
 The problem is so endemic, I and others like me cannot change it on our own.
 A part of me wants to put something like “it might not ever change” into the discussion here.
 That would be giving up.
 I don’t do that.
 I also will not say that I have no answers.
 The reason that needed change seems so hopeless is that the solution requires a heart change.
 Educators on both side of the table need to adjust their approach.
 Right now the only thing I can do is change my own approach and advocate for change.

-2 thoughts on “Education as an Educator
+2 responses to “Education as an Educator”

-1. This has been quite insightful.
+This has been quite insightful.
 I think you and I need to record an episode of my show about this.